openlegend/core-rules/core/SRD.md

 \
 **Attributes:** Alteration, Creation \newline

 **Description:** The target gains a extraordinary ability to heal their wounds.
-Examples of this include the supernatural regeneration of a troll, or an ability to channel energy that results in healing.
+Examples of this include the extraordinary regeneration of a troll, or an ability to channel energy that results in healing.
 Regardless of the source, wounds close before the very eyes of an onlooker. \newline

 **Effect:** While the regeneration boon is sustained, the target heals hit points at